 Getty Images has several photos of Weldon Heyburn and wife Greta Nissen:

 1920s-1930s: film and theater roles - back and forth between Broadway and Hollywood - marriages and divorces.

 As mentioned, Heyburn did stock theater, Broadway plays and toured, and was under Hollywood contracts with Fox, Vitaphone and M-G-M. Tradezines, fan magazines and newspapers had many articles on his brief marriage to actresses Phyllis Connard and Greta Nissen as well as comparisons of Heyburn to Clark Gable.
 Below are a few highlights of his life from the mid 1920s through the late 1930s:

-The Playbill Vault website has playbills from several Broadway theater productions starring Heyburn - "The Mystery Man" at the Bayes Theater, New York City, January, 1928; Heyburn and Zita Johann starring in the brief run of "Troyka" at the Hudson Theater, New York City, March 1930 ; "I Want A Policeman" at the Lyceum Theater, New York City, January, 1936: http://www.playbill.com/person/weldon-heyburn-vault-0000101157
+The Playbill Vault website has playbills from several Broadway theater productions starring Heyburn - "The Mystery Man" at the Bayes Theater, New York City, January, 1928; Heyburn and Zita Johann starring in the brief run of "Troyka" at the Hudson Theater, New York City, March 1930 ; "Good Men and True" at the Biltmore Theater, New York City in 1935 ; "I Want A Policeman" at the Lyceum Theater, New York City, January, 1936: https://www.playbill.com/person/weldon-heyburn-vault-0000101157

 On the trail of Weldon Heyburn / Weldon Heyburn Franks

 There are many errors in Weldon Heyburn's death certificate, California Death Index and Arlington National Cemetery records:

 There's more on those issues which I've highlighted below with a ❋

 The Family Search website (free), Ancestry.com (subscription), ProQuest obituaries, Newspaper Archive, California Death Index, death certificate and military records provide more on Weldon Heyburn Franks and family.